-Information Technology strives to excel in service at every opportunity.
-Our goal is to provide our students with stable, secure, highly available, always-on systems via the Web that offer a leading-edge in technology.

-Our www-based portal, known as ERAU Online, can be found at http://erau.blackboard.com.
-ERAU Online accounts are provided to all students.
-ERAU Online provides students one-stop-shopping for class and University information as well as details on campus events.
-ERAU Online also provides a number of services that students can access, such as email, unofficial transcripts, class grades, class schedules, account balances, and flight schedules.
+Information Technology strives to provide students with stable, secure, highly available, always-on systems via the Web that offer a leading-edge in technology.
+The Embry-Riddle Web portal, known as ERNIE (Embry-Riddle Network for Information Exchange) can be found at http://ernie. erau.edu.
+ERNIE accounts are provided to all students.
+ERNIE gives students onestop-shopping for class and University information as well as details on campus events.
+ERNIE also provides a number of services that students can access, such as email, unofficial transcripts, class grades, class schedules, account balances, and flight schedules.
 Additional services are available and more are continually being added.
-ERAU Online can be accessed from any computer with an Internet connection.
+ERNIE can be accessed from any computer with an Internet connection.
+Information Technology also provides the following services: